AurelienConil/educational-materials-template/README.md

 # Automatic generative pack
 gh-pages is automatically generated from main, when main is updated.

-All markdown files in *content* folder are converted to pdf Header and Footer are generated
+All markdown files in *content* folder are converted to pdf.

+Header and Footer are generated.

 Student code and Student ressources are copied too.

 Index.html page is generated, with commit ID, date, list of files, etc ...